Access to free period products Frequently Asked Questions

 Providing product on a universal basis has several advantages.

 It minimises any stigma associated with being unable to afford essential products, with being embarrassed to approach an adult, with just being unprepared, or simply for having a period at all.
 All students who need products benefit, whatever the reason, and there is no need to single out those who need it more than others.

 Targeting programmes on the basis of need also requires a process to confirm eligibility.
 This can add to cost and complexity whilst discouraging uptake, even among those who are eligible, meaning some students needing products miss out.

 Providing products to all students also reinforces the message that periods are a normal part of life, and that everyone should have access to essential products so they can take part in their normal everyday activities.

-Taking part in the initiative will be a school or kura decision and will not be compulsory.
+Taking part in the initiative is a school or kura decision and is not compulsory.
 We are providing period products to schools and kura on an opt-in basis so that schools can assess whether to offer period products to students and what is the best way to do this for their community.
-Initial feedback indicates that access to period products is already a concern for a number of schools, and we expect uptake to reflect this.
+Feedback indicates that access to period products is already a concern for a number of schools, and we expect uptake to reflect this.